arvigeus/AZ-204/Questions/Event Hubs.md

 ---

-Question: Which protocol should you choose if you want tp publish a single event, with minimal network cost?
+Question: Which protocol should you choose if you want to publish a single event, with minimal network cost?

 - [x] Use HTTPS protocol
 - [ ] Use HTTP protocol